depperm/AdventOfCodeTemplateGenerator/README.md

 # Advent Of Code Template Generator

 This is meant to create advent of code templates for a lot of languages.
+This was developed on Windows, there may be other changes on other OSes

 ## Options